 Freedom Adaptive Systems helps people with disabilities to enjoy the sport of fishing with adaptive fishing equipment.
 Freedom Adaptive Systems is owned and operated by a Disabled American Veteran who lost the use of his right arm and right foot in combat.
 Our adaptive fishing equipment is made to allow people who suffer from fatigue from fishing, pain, paralysis, or loss of a limb have a great day fishing.
 We provide adaptive fishing equipment that is comfortable, easy to use, and give you the best fishing experience possible.

 The Freedom and Hope Foundation provides hunting and fishing activities to children with life threatening diseases and wounded soldiers, both active duty and veterans.
 Memorial Hunts available for your fallen soldier.

 Saluting the noble work of our courageous men and women of the Armed Forces is our mission.
 Freedom Hunters reflects the outdoor community's appreciation to the troops by taking select active duty and combat veterans on outdoor adventures.
 With help from conservation groups, outfitters, corporations, state agencies and land owners, Freedom Hunters will honor individuals from all branches of the military.
 It is with immense pride and enthusiasm that Freedom Hunters will carry on the American tradition of hunting and fishing with active military personnel across the United States.

 We are proud to show our gratitude to Purple Heart recipients.
 Many may not have the same physical abilities as when they joined the service, but heart and determination is something that still drives these men forward.

-Gathering of Mountain Eagles
+Gathering of Mountain Eagles (West Virginia)

 Gathering of Mountain Eagles provides opportunities for wounded or injured American military service members and selected family members, to enjoy the therapeutic effects of adventure activities and relaxation opportunities primarily within the states of West Virginia and Virginia.